Ab-initio simulation of excited-state potential energy surfaces with transferable deep quantum Monte Carlo: Discussion

-An important challenge facing geometrically transferable DeepQMC based excited state methods is the presence of state crossings, where the static ordering of states in the loss function can lead to a quasi-discontinuity in the state represented by a given network.
+An important aspect of geometrically transferable deep-learning QMC is the presence of state crossings, where the static ordering of states in the loss function can lead to a quasi-discontinuity in the state represented by a given network.
 To promote the continuity of states and improve convergence, dynamic state ordering is introduced, which constructs the most appropriate loss function independently for each nuclear configuration.
 Furthermore, the concept of sharing large parts of the neural network parameters between models of different electronic states is introduced.
-If there are significant similarities between the different states, the shared parameters effectively receive more gradient information during training, contributing to the improvement over single-point results on ethylene and the carbon dimer.
-If, on the other hand, there is little similarity between the electronic states, for example because the highly similar core regions were replaced with effective core potentials, as is the case for the methylenimmonium cation, parameter sharing offers diminishing benefit, and can destabilize the training process.
+If there are similarities between the different states, the shared parameters effectively receive more gradient information during training while correlation between the electron representations improves error cancellation, contributing to the improvement over single-point results on ethylene and the carbon dimer.